vendorsec/mvsp/packages/website/src/questions.md

 MVSP is a minimum checklist that serves as a stepping stone.
 We are aware of the [XKCD comic](https://xkcd.com/927/), however MVSP is not a standard and does not intend to compete with existing standards.
 Rather, it fills a void in standardized RFPs, contractual language, and many other areas.

 ## What differentiates MVSP from other industry standard questionnaires?
 MVSP is a basic framework and is not intended to be a comprehensive checklist.
-It is also not intended to replace more complex questionnaires, but rather as a starting point for companies that are currently developing their information security capabilities or who want to quickly understand the security capabilities of a enterprise-ready solution or service.
+It is also not intended to replace more complex questionnaires, but rather as a starting point for companies that are currently developing their information security capabilities or who want to quickly understand the security capabilities of an enterprise-ready solution or service.

 Many other complex standards focus on a wide range of controls that should be implemented across the enterprise.
 MVSP, on the other hand, focuses specifically on the security of applications, which can vary from service to service.
 While a company can claim overal ISO compliance at a company level, MVSP would apply to a single application due to its narrow focus.